DavidBK/shampoo/Node/Call-Of-Duty.md

 6. Add linter to your project.

     - Add `lint` script to your `package.json` file.
-    - Run the script before testing.
+    - Run the script before submit any merge request.

 ## Task 2 - Soldier